SograMemon/CS-PrepGuide/README.md

 ##### Finger Print Sign-in

 The Finger Print Sign-in feature only works for users who have not logged in with their social media accounts and have signed-up with our app.
-This is because we are using a static database which means that we can store the users finger print on their device alone.

 ## References